SolarArbiter/SolarArbiter.github.io/usecases.md

 A *forecast evaluation time series* is described by the following attributes:

 1. *Issue time of day* - The time of day that a forecast run is issued, e.g. 00:30.
 For forecast runs issued multiple times within one day (e.g. hourly), this specifies the first issue time of day.
-Additional issue times are uniquely determined by the first issue time and the run length & issue frequency attribute.
+Additional issue times are uniquely determined by the first issue time and the *run length / issue frequency* attribute.
 2. *Lead time to start* - The difference between the issue time and the start of the first forecast interval, e.g. 1 hour.
 3. *Interval length* - The length of time that each data point represents, e.g. 5 minutes, 1 hour.
 4. *Run length / issue frequency* - The total length of a single issued forecast run, e.g. 1 hour.
 To enforce a continuous, non-overlapping sequence, this is equal to the forecast run issue frequency.
 5. *Interval label* - Indicates if a time labels the beginning or the ending of an interval average, or indicates an instantaneous value, e.g. beginning, ending, instant
 6. *Value type* - The type of the data in the forecast, e.g. mean, max, 95th percentile.
 7. *Variable* - The variable in the forecast, e.g. power, GHI, DNI.
 Each variable is associated with a standard unit.
 8. *Site* - The predefined site that the forecast is for, e.g. Power Plant X or Aggregate Y.

 A forecast must be associated with a pre-defined site.
 The site, not the forecast, defines geographic location and time zone.
 The variable determines the content of the forecast evaluation time series.